k0rventen/smartcity/README.md

 ## Purpose

-This smart city mockup is a 3D printed / laser cutted model designed to better explains how a smart city can be equipped in IoT, and how it impact the city.
+This smart city mockup is a 3D printed / laser cutted model of a city, designed to better explains what is a smart city, how IoT is integrated in it, and how its impacting the city.

 ## Hardware used

 Here is a list of each component :
 - Arduino Uno as the micro-controller, on top of which sits:
   - Grove Hat for easy cable management, with the following sensors :
-    - Temperature sensor
+    - Temperature sensor,
-    - Noise sensor
+    - Noise sensor,
-    - Light sensor
+    - Light sensor,
-    - Hall effect sensors
+    - Hall effect sensors,
-    - Various LEDs
+    - Various LEDs,
     - Ultrasonic distance sensors,
   - A LoRaWAN antenna, to upload the gathered data to a nearby gateway